rhetoricked/WrittenCommunication2016/README.md

 The original and XML files will be available from the Linguistic Data Consortium in spring 2017.
 If you need them before then or cannot access LDC for whatever reason, contact Brian Larson.

+To use this code, you need directories set up with the structure indicated in the code modules, and you need to have the XML data files resident in the appropriate spot, again indicated in the code modules.
+You then run modules in the following order:
+Module1.py
+Module2.py
+Module3Biber.py
+Module4BiberStats.py